Pilot scheme allows gay men to test for HIV by post

 HIV and sexual health charity Terrence Higgins Trust and the Health Protection Agency are co-launching a pilot project that will allow gay and bisexual men to access HIV home sampling kits by post.

 From 30th January, men in England will be able to visit Terrence Higgins Trust’s website (www.tht.org.uk/postaltest) and request delivery of an HIV home sampling kit.
 The service is free and confidential.
 The user is asked to provide a finger-prick of blood, which they then send to the lab for testing.
-Users should receive their result within a week of them returning the sample, either by text message (if the result is negative) or with a telephone call to provide support and refer them to specialist HIV services (if the result is reactive).
+Users should receive their result within two weeks of them returning the sample, either by text message (if the result is negative) or with a telephone call to provide support and refer them to specialist HIV services (if the result is reactive).

 The pilot has been set up to provide an alternative method of testing for men who are unable to access their local sexual health clinic or who want a more private way to test.

 Gay and bisexual men remain one of the groups most at risk of HIV infection in the UK.
 However, one in four gay and bisexual men with HIV is unaware that they have it.
 This has been identified as a key factor driving the epidemic among this group.